CTristan/lobotomy-corporation-mods/README.md

   use the modified level instead of the base level so Fortitude would remain level 3 after the upgrade instead of increasing by 1 (base level 5, modified level 4).
+* Crumbling Armor gift kills agents after being replaced - When an agent that started the day with Crumbling Armor's gift later replaced the gift with another one, they would still die when performing an Attachment work.

 ## Change Log

+* v3.2 - Added bug fix for Crumbling Armor
 * v3.1 - Added re-customization capability to Free Customization mod
 * v3.0 - New mod: Unofficial Bug Fixes
 * v2.0 - New mod: Free Customization